wxllxngton/alx-system_engineering-devops/0x01-shell_permissions/README.md

-whoami - print the effective username of the currrnt user groups $(whoami) - prints all the groups the current user is part of. chown - used to change the owner of a file
+whoami - print the effective username of the currrnt user groups $(whoami) - prints all the groups the current user is part of. chown - used to change the owner of a file chmod u+x - adds execute permission to the owner of the file